aidanwhiteley/books/README.md

 ### Configuring for production
-"Out of the box" the code runs with the "mongo-java-server" Spring profile - see the first lines of application.yml.
+"Out of the box" the code runs with the "mongo-java-server-no-auth" Spring profile - see the first lines of application.yml.
 None of the checked in available Spring profiles are intended for production use.
 You will need to decide the required functionality for your environment and configure your Spring profile accordingly.